 Bagworm moths (Various spp.) are species of insect found in New Mexico.
 They belong to the family Psychidae, which contains roughly 1400 species worldwide.

-These moths get their name from protective bags created from silk and plant material resembling a small bag or cocoon.
+These moths get their name from protective bags made of silk and plant material resembling a small bag or cocoon.

 This allows these types of moths in New Mexico to protect themselves against the weather and predators.